Nate Lowe Player Props: Rangers vs. Orioles

-On Saturday, Nate Lowe (.477 on-base percentage in past 10 games, 106 points above season-long percentage) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+On Sunday, Nate Lowe (.444 on-base percentage in past 10 games, 82 points above season-long percentage) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Orioles.
+In his last game he had a hitless performance (0-for-5) against the Orioles.

 Nate Lowe Game Info & Props vs. the Orioles